Science & Global Security

 The Program on Science and Global Security (SGS), based at Princeton University’s Woodrow Wilson School of Public and International Affairs, has carried out research and policy analysis and education and training in nuclear arms control and nonproliferation for more than three decades.

 SGS has developed the analytical basis for policy initiatives within several important areas:

-- Reducing the danger from nuclear weapons and nuclear materials;
+- Reducing the danger from nuclear weapon materials

-- Improving biological security, both with respect to dual-use biotechnology and naturally occurring disease; and
+- Improving biological security with respect to dual-use biotechnology and naturally occurring disease

 - Space security

-SGS provides training opportunities for post-doctoral and senior scientists interested in science and security as well as for Princeton undergraduate and graduate students.
-SGS has helped train technical nuclear arms control and nonproliferation researchers in Russia, China, India and Pakistan and facilitated the establishment of counterpart programs in China and Russia.
+The Program provides training opportunities for post-doctoral and senior scientists interested in science and security policy.
+It has helped train technical nuclear arms control and nonproliferation researchers in Russia, China, India and Pakistan and facilitated the establishment of counterpart programs in China and Russia.
 The resulting network over the years has allowed the Program to contribute to the nuclear policy debates in a number of countries.

 SGS provides research and administrative support to the International Panel on Fissile Materials (IPFM), a group of independent nuclear experts from 17 nuclear-weapon and non-weapon states.
 The Panel’s mission is to develop the technical basis for practical and achievable policy initiatives to end production and reduce military and civilian stocks stockpiles of highly enriched uranium and plutonium.
 These fissile materials are the key ingredients in nuclear weapons, and their control is critical to nuclear weapons disarmament, to halting the proliferation of nuclear weapons, and to ensuring that terrorists do not acquire nuclear weapons.